Xuhao/china_aqi/README.md

 Most APIs accept three params:

 - `city`: city name can be chinese characters, pinyin and area code('上海' or 'shanghai' or '021')
-- `avg`: true/false, optional, if true,return average for all monitoring stations, default is true.
+- `avg`: true/false, optional, if true, return average for all monitoring stations, default is true.
 - `stations`: yes/no, optional, if yes, return data for all monitoring stations; if no, just return average without stations data, default is yes.

 `avg` and `stations` params is optional, it will use defaut value if not set them.